agabrown/astrometric-sky-path/README.md

 on the sky.
 The output of the programme is directed to stdout, where it is picked up by the python script [`plotskypath.py`](./plotskypath.py) for making a plot of the source path.

+This primitive Python to C interfacing was a lazy option to quickly make a plot.
+The main purpose of this exercise was to learn more about using SOFA.

 __NOTE__ that the SOFA library is also used in [Astropy](http://www.astropy.org/) (in derived form, see [Astropy ERFA](https://github.com/astropy/astropy/tree/master/cextern/erfa)), but the calculation of coordinate directions including parallax and proper motion effects is not yet implemented as far as I can tell.